honeycombio/refinery/rules.md

 The comparison operator to use.
 String comparisons are case-sensitive.
 For most cases, use negative operators (`!=`, `does-not-contain`, and `not-exists`) in a rule with a scope of "span".
-WARNING: Rules can have `Scope: trace` or `Scope: span`; a negative operator with `Scope: trace` will be true if **any** single span in the entire trace matches the negative condition.
+WARNING: Rules can have `Scope: trace` or `Scope: span`.
+Using a negative operator with `Scope: trace` will cause the condition be true if **any** single span in the entire trace matches.
-This is almost never desired behavior.
+Use `Scope: span` with negative operators.

 Type: `string`